Search for Annual Modulation in Combined ANAIS 112 and COSINE 100 Data using Bayesian Model Comparison: Analysis and Results

 We then calculate $\ln (B_{21})$ (natural log of Bayes factor) for all the four sets of priors for both 1-6 keV and 2-6 keV energy intervals.
 These values can be found in last two columns of Table~\ref{tab:priortable1}.
-We find that in all four cases, $\ln (B_{21}<1.15 (B_{21}<\sqrt{10})$, which corresponds to ``barely worth mentioning'' according to Jeffreys scale~\cite{Weller}.
+We find that in all four cases, $\ln (B_{21}<1.15 (B_{21} \leq \sqrt{10})$, which corresponds to ``barely worth mentioning'' according to Jeffreys scale~\cite{Weller}.
 Therefore, we conclude that Bayesian model comparison does not provide any evidence to support the hypothesis that the combined residuals from ANAIS-112 and COSINE-100 prefer annual modulation compared to a constant value.
-This implies that the results from Bayesian model comparison are consistent with the analysis in C25.
+This implies that the results from Bayesian model comparison are consistent with the analysis in C25. \rthis{We also show the marginalized posteriors for each of the three parameters for the cosine model using one of the prior choices for the data in 2-6 keV energy range in Fig.~\ref{fig:corner}.}